Mandy1200/Mandy1200/README.md

 ## -> About Me

 Skilled in the MERN stack (MongoDB, Express.js, React.js, Node.js) and EmbeddedJS (EJS) for building scalable, dynamic web applications.
-Proficient in Power BI for delivering actionable data visualizations and insights. 📊
+Proficient in Power BI for delivering actionable data visualizations and insights.

-Recursively stacking Data Structures and Algorithms using Java in the heap memory of the mind 👨‍💻.
+Recursively stacking Data Structures and Algorithms using Java in the heap memory of the mind.

 Currently diving deep into Generative AI, including LangGraph, LangChain, and RAG workflows to architect intelligent, agent-based systems and multimodal applications.

-Open to innovative collaborations and opportunities that shape the future of tech. 🚀
+Open to innovative collaborations and opportunities that shape the future of tech.

 --